joshschmelzle/determine-archive-filetype/README.md

 determine an archive's filetype using common magic bytes (file signatures)

+this is an alternative to using python-magic, and libmagic

 # included magic bytes (file signatures)

 | signature | extension | description |